 It has been a pretty mixed bag when it comes to the weather here in Indianapolis.
-Here we are on May 2 and there is a threat of snow in some places – but then it is Indiana after all and to misquote Mark Twain, ‘If you don’t like the weather in Indiana, just wait a few minutes, it will change.’
+Here we are on May 4th (Happy Star Wars Day!), and again there is a threat of heavy rainstorms, flooding, and even the possibility of snow in some places, but then it is Indiana after all, and to misquote Mark Twain, 'If you don't like the weather in Indiana, just wait a few minutes, it will change.'
 My first summer here was 2012, and I wondered if I had made a smart move coming here.
-You may remember that year Indianapolis had a record-breaking dry spell which ended with six consecutive days of 100+ degree temperatures.
-In that period of hot weather retention ponds, small creeks and some lakes dried up and watering your baked brown lawn was banned!
-The farmers lost corn crops to the unusual dry spell and prayers were said regularly in the church for some rain.
+You may remember that Indianapolis had a record-breaking dry spell with six consecutive days of 100+ degree temperatures.
+In that period of hot weather, retention ponds, small creeks, and some lakes dried up, and watering your baked brown lawn was banned!
+The farmers lost corn crops to the unusual dry spell, and prayers were said regularly in the church for some rain.

-For a short while, we experienced what Israel and elsewhere in the Middle East has to cope with as normal.
-For those places, the scarcity of water is not just an inconvenience but also a threat to life itself, and hence every spring, well or oasis is accorded almost sacred status.
+We experienced what Israel and elsewhere in the Middle East have to cope with as typical for a short while.
+For those places, the scarcity of water is not just an inconvenience but also a threat to life itself, and hence every spring, well, or oasis is accorded almost sacred status.